danekpavel/songbook/README.md

   <year>2020</year>
 </header>
 ```
-will result in this header:
+will result in a header like this:
 ![song header example](doc/img/header.png)

 #### Song content